zensonic/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T02_Lab_Mod02_Deploying Database Instances in Azure.md

 1. Click the **Execute Query** button at the top of the query editor and review the results.

-> **Review**: In this exercise, you created a new Cosmos DB account, database, and collection, added sample documents to the collection, and run sample queries targeting these documents.
+> **Review**: In this exercise, you created a new Cosmos DB account, database, and collection, added sample items to the collection, and run sample queries targeting these items.

 ## Exercise 2: Deploy Application using Cosmos DB